fortuna/ESPHomeCollection/README.md

 Replace `esp32-s3-box-3` with the directory name of the board you want to use.

-See [ESPHome Packages] for details and how to customize the import.
+See [ESPHome Packages] for how package imports work.

 [ESPHome Packages]: https://esphome.io/components/packages.html